 I stumbled over myself to get to my paints.

-So then what's the valuable thing to remember in this moment?
+What's the valuable thing to remember in this moment?

 - Tara Brach in Meditation: Spacious, Loving Awareness (from retreat), on May 28, 2020, as humanity begins to break out into a turbulent and promising #BlackLivesMatter movement